DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

 * Turn on the power to the track via the menu

    * (The three dots or bars) then 'Power'.
 Then click the :guilabel:`power` button till it goes green.
 (May require more than one click)
-   * The four red LEDs on the Motor board will turn on
+   * The two red LEDs, for the main track, on the Motor board will turn on
    * Click :guilabel:`Back`

 * back on the 'Throttle screen'